swbratcher/prompt-cloud/README.md

 What's in this repo
 -------------------

+prompt-cloud-compression.md
-prompt-cloud-tactic.md    The directive.
-Preload this into any session where
-                          you want the model to compress or consume PC content.
-                          Covers compression rules, decompression rules,
-                          version tracking, workflow, and memory applications.
+The directive.
+Preload this into any session where you want the model to compress or consume PC content.
+Covers compression rules, decompression rules, version tracking, workflow, and memory applications.

-README.txt                You're reading it.
+This README.txt

+Other Examples and Stats that are my findings and estimates.

 How it works